tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/junit.md

 `verify(mockQuest, times(1)).embark();` verifies that the method embark() was called exactly once on the mock object `mockQuest`.

 You call `verify()` **after** you call `.embarkOnQuest()`

+## Stub

+There are two strategies for providing fake objects: stubbing and using mock objects.

+- When you write `stubs`, you provide a predetermined behavior right from the beginning.
+The stubbed code is written outside the test, and it will always have a fixed behavior, no matter how many times or where you use the stub; its methods will usually return hardcoded values.
+The pattern of testing with a stub this: initialize stub > execute test > verify assertions.
+- A mock object does not have a predetermined behavior.
+When running a test, you are setting the expectations on the mock before effectively using it.
+You can run different tests, and you can reinitialize a mock and set different expectations on it.
+The pattern of testing with a mock object this: initialize mock > set expectations > execute test > verify assertions.

 ## Temporary directory/file